DanielAdless/Python-Minggu-Kedua/README.md

 # Second Week Independent Python Study Material
+"Second week on our Python journey!
+Today, we will explore deeper concepts, such as the use of functions and control of programming workflows."

-# Learn Else after for, break and continue
+Learn Else after for, break and continue

 Here's an explanation: